johschmitz/udacity_drl_p2_continous_control/README.md

 For this project, I trained an agent to move a robotic arm with two joints and make the gripper at the end stay in a moving target volume.
 The world can be visualized in a Unity application.
-The agent is based on the PPO deep neural network architecture.
+The agent is based on the actor critic deep neural network architecture.

 ![Robotic arm environment][robotic_arm_environment]